nspcc-dev/neofs-spec/06-blockchain/03-neofs.md

 func AlphabetList() []common.IRNode
 ```

-AlphabetList returns array of alphabet node keys\.
-Use in side chain notary disabled environment\.
+AlphabetList returns an array of alphabet node keys\.
+It is used in sidechain notary disabled environment\.

 ##### AlphabetUpdate